 The first step in cloning plants is you make a perfect cut.
 Cut nodes, or newly grown branches with a sharp razor.
 Make sure that you get 5–8 inch long plant parts.
 Don’t just cut randomly, there is a strategy to it.
 You have to cut a 45-degree angle underneath the node.
 This 45-degree angle is necessary as due to this, more area will be exposed and the plant part will be able to absorb more moisture and nutrients.
 This will not have been possible in a 180-degree cut.

-If there are little branches or nodes attach to it, remove them as well.
+If there are little branches or nodes attached to it, remove them as well.
 Now it’s time for some manicuring.
 Manicure the cut part from the base to expose the stem.
 Allow for more space for the growth of the roots when you plant them.

 Cut the leaves Edges

 The next thing you will need to do is cut the edges of leaves to about 50 percent of their original size.
 By doing this, the transpiration process will be at a desirable rate and it will also prevent the plant cuttings from coming in contact with other plant cuttings in a cloner.
-If they do come in contact, then this can allow moisture to upheld or “hide” which can cause molds and fungi to appear.
+If they do come in contact, then this can allow moisture to uphold or “hide” which can cause molds and fungi to appear.